nextpyp/pyp/docs/guide/filters.rst

 - Add new criteria to the filter using the :bdg-primary:`+Add` button.

-- Select the desired parameter from the dropdown list and set the range using the sliders.
+- Select the desired parameter from the dropdown list and set the desired range using the sliders.

 - Use :bdg-primary:`Apply filters` to preview the results of the filter.